 Maing Tauk Village

 Inle Lake is a relaxing and serene location to spend a few days.
-We were lucky enough to stay at the incredible Sanctum Inle Resort which although provided the perfect base to explore the surrounding area it was just so good that we didn’t leave!
-Beautifully appointed rooms and suites, an infinity swimming pool with Inle Lake views and some of the most incredible sunsets we’ve ever seen all combined to keep us here and not want to ever leave.
+We were lucky enough to stay at the incredible Sanctum Inle Resort which provided the perfect base to explore the surrounding area.
+Beautifully appointed rooms and suites, an infinity swimming pool with Inle Lake views and some of the most incredible sunsets we’ve ever seen, all made us not want to leave (ever).

 Here is our detailed review of Sanctum Inle Resort with lots more tantalising vegan food pictures!

 We met with Dee from ‘Veggie in Chiang Mai’ during our time in Myanmar, she’s published this guide, ‘Visiting Myamar as a Vegan’ which is worth checking out.
 Our friends from Mindful Wanderlust published Our Favourite Food in Myanmar on the Vegan Travel website, also, Amélie of Mostly Amélie wrote this helpful 10 Days of Burma post.

 Check out our other Myanmar vegan travel guides